 Admission to study programmes for applicants residing in Norway

-The application procedures for Master's degree programmes and Bachelor's degree programmes differ from each other.
+The application procedures for Master's degree programmes and for Bachelor's degree programmes differ from each other:

 If you wish to apply for Master's degree programmes, please consult the programme description of each programme for information about the application deadlines and requirements.